Self-Evolution Learning for Mixup: Enhance Data Augmentation on Few-Shot Text Classification Tasks: Introduction

 \section{Introduction}

-Recently, there has been growing interest in generative large language models (LLMs), which have achieved impressive performance on various natural language processing (NLP) tasks.
-However, empirical evidence \cite{zhong2023chat} suggests that LLMs do not necessarily outperform BERT in semantic understanding tasks.
-Hence, using BERT is still be a viable option in some applications.
-Data are expensive and text classification tasks often encounter few-shot scenarios, where there are limited labeled data available for training.
-Data augmentation (DA) is an effective technique to alleviate the issue of data scarcity.
+Recently, generative large language models (LLMs) have won great popularity in natural language processing (NLP), and have achieved impressive performance on various NLP tasks~\cite{kocon2023chatgpt,peng2023towards,lu2023error}.
+However, empirical studies \cite{zhong2023chat} suggest that LLMs do not always outperform BERT in some language understanding tasks.
+Hence, employing BERT is still a viable option in some applications.
+Text classification tasks often encounter few shot scenarios (e.g. NLI and Paraphrase tasks), where there are limited suitable labeled data available for training.
+Data augmentation (DA) generates new data by changing the original data through various methods, which enlarges the training dataset to alleviate the issue of data scarcity.

-In text classification, DA methods can be divided into two categories: the methods that only alter the inputs and the methods that modify both inputs and labels.
-The methods that only alter the inputs generate new data through certain operations such as performing semantic substitutions or adding words to the original samples, while keeping the original labels unchanged.
-These methods are easy to implement, but they often generate samples with limited diversity, which may endanger less generalizability of the model.
-The methods that modify both inputs and labels transform the input samples in a certain way and simultaneously change the corresponding labels to generate new data.
-These methods generate samples with greater diversity that allows the model to learn more accurate and comprehensive knowledge.
+In text classification tasks, DA methods can be divided into two categories: DA methods like EDA~\cite{wei2019eda}, Back-Translation~\cite{kobayashi2018contextual}, and others based on synthesis such as mixup.
+The first category conducts DA by altering only the inputs.
+These methods only alter the inputs to generate new data while maintaining the original labels.
+These methods are easy to implement, but the input only changes a little thus leading to augmented inputs with limited diversity, which may reduce model generalization.
+The second category of DA methods modify both inputs and labels, which changes the input samples in a certain way and simultaneously changes the corresponding labels to compose a new sample.
+These methods tend to generate samples more distinct from the original samples.